 This lab aims to understand how the inner ear and brain work together to allow us to hear in noisy situations.
 Studies also focus on how permanent hearing loss impacts the inner ear and brain.
 The long-term goal of the research is to contribute to the improved diagnosis and treatment of hearing disorders.

 Aging and Neurocognition Lab

 The research in this lab strives to understand the effects of neurodegenerative disorders on higher-order cognitive functions and examine the effects of strategy-based cognitive training in individuals with neurodegenerative disorders.
 Some examples include the impact of hearing loss on the brain and cognition in older adults and strategy-based cognitive training in individuals with mild cognitive impairment.

 Learn more about the Aging and Neurocognition Lab

 Children attain the power of human language as they develop the ability to comprehend and produce sentences effortlessly.
 This expressive power is attained during the preschool years through a productive grammar that allows speakers to predicate anything about any subject for any time.
 Our recent work documents that children develop grammar in a relatively uniform sequence, but they differ substantially in the rates of grammatical development.

 The Psycholinguistics Lab is currently investigating the relative contributions of biological, environmental, and developmental predictors of these individual differences.
 This will help us to identify young children at-risk for language impairments at younger ages and design more effective early grammatical interventions to develop the language readiness needed for school success.

-Development in Neurogenetic Disorders Lab
+Development in Neurogenetic Disabilities Lab

-Dr. Laura Hahn
+Dr. Laura (Hahn) Mattie

 Intellectual Disabilities Communication Lab